PedrobyJoao/learning-nix/README.md

 Most of the exercises are of course very simple as I'm just learning the language and getting acquainted with the functional paradigm.

-The `foldln.nix` was the hardest exercise until now.
+`foldln.nix` was the hardest exercise until now.

 #### TODOs

+- [ x ] `foldn` is not totally correct even though tests pass.
+The order of evaluation is wrong.
-[] implement `foldln` with tail recursion
+- [ x ] implement `foldln` with tail recursion

 ### Tail recursion